skripteria/wn-snowflake-plugin/README.md

 ## Using Snowflake

-Once nstalled, you first need to add the SF Page Component to any CMS Page you want include.
+Once nstalled, you first need to add the SF Component to any CMS Layout you want include.
+This will allow to use the Snowflake Twig Filter on the Layout itself and any Page that is using this Layout.

 On these CMS page you now can add some content variables using the 'sf' Twig Filter, e.g.: